 On July 2, 2012, the Company entered into the July 2012 Private Placement pursuant to which it issued \$12,000 in principal amount of Senior Convertible Notes that were due on September 1, 2013 and warrants to the purchasers of such Senior Convertible Notes giving such purchasers the right to purchase up to an aggregate of 18,750,000 shares of the Company's common stock at an exercise price of \$0.384 per share (see note 3).
-At June 30, 2013, the outstanding principal under the Senior Convertible Notes was \$1,000.
-As of July 18, 2013, the notes under the July 2012 Private Placement were paid off in full through issuance of common stock (see note 15).
+As of July 17, 2013, the notes under the July 2012 Private Placement were paid off in full through issuance of common stock (see note 7).

-The Company anticipates that its current capital resources, together with income from operations, will be sufficient to fund the Company's operations through the end of the first quarter of 2014.
+The Company anticipates that its current capital resources, when considering expected losses from operations, will be sufficient to fund the Company's operations through the end of the first quarter of 2014.
 The Company has a relatively limited history of producing bulk amorphous alloy components and products on a mass-production scale.
 Furthermore, Visser's ability to produce the Company's products in desired quantities and at commercially reasonable prices is uncertain and is dependent on a variety of factors that are outside of the Company's control, including the nature and design of the component, the customer's specifications, and required delivery timelines.
 Such factors will likely require that the Company raise additional funds to support the Company's operations beyond the first quarter of 2014.
 There is no assurance that the Company will be able to raise such additional funds on acceptable terms, if at all.
 If the Company raises additional funds by issuing securities, existing stockholders may be diluted.
 If funding is insufficient at any time in the future, the Company may be required to alter or reduce the scope of the Company's operations or to cease operations entirely.
-As a result of these and other factors, the Company's independent registered public accounting firm has indicated, in their audit opinion on the Company's 2012 consolidated financial statements, that there is substantial doubt about the Company's ability to continue as a going concern.
+Uncertainty as to the outcome of these factors raises substantial doubt about the Company's ability to continue as a going concern.